Skip to Content

 Our Miami trip started a bit weird since as soon as we had ordered our plane tickets, news came out that authorities were placing a curfew due to disruptive spring breakers.
 In the end, we still decided to continue with the trip, and we had no regrets in the end.
 Here is our 3-day itinerary guide so you can make the most of your time in Miami.

 One of the most important tips I can give you about visiting Miami is that if there is a restaurant you really want to go to, make a reservation a couple of days in advance.
 We learned this a little too late and sometimes even struggled to find something to eat at night due to most places requiring reservations.
-Unless you’re going when tourism isn’t at its peak, you might run into the same issues we did.
-Regardless, the restaurants we ended up trying were just as impressive.

-Day 1 In Miami:
+Day 1 In Miami: South Beach

 You can’t visit Miami without checking out South Beach.
-While you have Mid-Beach and North-Beach, there isn’t anything as famous or as popular as South Beach.
+While you still have Mid-Beach and North-Beach, there isn’t anything as famous or as popular as South Beach.
 Not to mention, the atmosphere (and waves) here are unmatched.

-Of course, if you’re looking for something more quiet or relaxed, then you might be better of in Mid-Beach.
+Of course, if you’re looking for something more quiet or relaxed, then you might be better off in Mid-Beach.
 I’d recommend checking out Indian Beach Park, which is perfect for families or someone who wants to avoid all the commotion of South Beach if that’s the case.

 If you’re a fan of snorkeling, you can visit South Pointe Beach in South Beach to find the artificial reef created from the sunken Jose Cuervo Bar that was dropped.
 You can also find all sorts of interesting animal life in this area.

-After visiting the beach, if you’re looking for lunch or dinner options, then ocean drive is the perfect place to check out.
-There are more than enough restaurant options you can choose from in 3 days.
 I’d highly recommend Sugar Factory and Mangos.
 Sugar Factory is famous for its drinks for adults and candy drinks for kids.
 While the food can hold its own, the place is pretty renowned for the age-appropriate beverages for everyone.
+We tried their big Mango drink and shared it between both of us and it was exactly what we expected.

 Collins Avenue is home to many Miami Beach stores, museums, and parks.
-I’d highly recommend hanging out at Collins Park to check out some of their fantastic art sculptures like the one down below.
+I’d recommend hanging out at Collins Park to check out some of their fantastic art sculptures like the one down below.
 You can spend an entire day just exploring all the things along Collins Avenue.
 Be sure to stop by one of the many restaurants and diners on that street for some tasty food.

 art sculpture in collins park

-Day 2 In Miami:
+Day 2 In Miami: Virginia Keys

 Assuming you haven’t gotten your beach appetite filled up yet, or aren’t tired of being out in the sun, there are plenty of other outdoor places to explore in Miami.

 You can choose between Virginia Keys Or Biscayne National Park.
-If you're not driving you might want to go with Virginia Keys, since Biscayne National Park is about an hour or more from Miami.
-Otherwise, if that doesn't stop you then, I'd recommend going to Biscayne National Park instead.
+If you’re not driving you might want to go with Virginia Keys, since Biscayne National Park is about an hour or more from Miami.
+Otherwise, if that doesn’t stop you then I’d recommend going to Biscayne National Park instead.

-If going kayaking in Virginia Keys, you can rent a kayak in the Virginia Keys Outdoor Center.
+If you go kayaking in Virginia Keys, you can rent a kayak in the Virginia Keys Outdoor Center.
 There is a lagoon right around there where Manatees are common.
 You can also see some jellyfish.
 If you’re fortunate, you might even get to see some sea turtles if you venture out into the ocean.

 miami kayaking with manatees